gesistsa/sweater/README.md

 #> 0.02486533
 ```

 ## References

 1. An, J., Kwak, H., & Ahn, Y. Y. (2018).
-SemAxis: A lightweight framework to characterize domain-specific word semantics beyond sentiment. arXiv preprint arXiv:1806.05521.
+SemAxis: A lightweight
+    framework to characterize domain-specific word semantics beyond
+    sentiment. arXiv preprint arXiv:1806.05521.
 2. Badilla, P., Bravo-Marquez, F., & Pérez, J. (2020).
-WEFE: The word embeddings fairness evaluation framework.
-In Proceedings of the 29 th Intern.
+WEFE: The word
+    embeddings fairness evaluation framework.
+In Proceedings of the 29
+    th Intern.
 Joint Conf.
 Artificial Intelligence.
-3. Brunet, M. E., Alkalay-Houlihan, C., Anderson, A., & Zemel, R. (2019, May).
+3. Brunet, M. E., Alkalay-Houlihan, C., Anderson, A., & Zemel, R.
+    (2019, May).
 Understanding the origins of bias in word embeddings.
     In International Conference on Machine Learning (pp. 803-811).
 PMLR.
 4. Caliskan, Aylin, Joanna J. Bryson, and Arvind Narayanan.
+“Semantics
-"Semantics derived automatically from language corpora contain human-like biases."
+    derived automatically from language corpora contain human-like
+    biases.”
 Science 356.6334 (2017): 183-186.
-5. Cohen, J. (1988), Statistical Power Analysis for the Behavioral Sciences, 2nd Edition.
+5. Cohen, J. (1988), Statistical Power Analysis for the Behavioral
+    Sciences, 2nd Edition.
 Hillsdale: Lawrence Erlbaum.
 6. Garg, N., Schiebinger, L., Jurafsky, D., & Zou, J. (2018).
+Word
-Word embeddings quantify 100 years of gender and ethnic stereotypes.
-Proceedings of the National Academy of Sciences, 115(16), E3635-E3644.
+    embeddings quantify 100 years of gender and ethnic stereotypes.
+    Proceedings of the National Academy of Sciences, 115(16),
+    E3635-E3644.
 7. Manzini, T., Lim, Y. C., Tsvetkov, Y., & Black, A. W. (2019).
+Black
-Black is to criminal as caucasian is to police: Detecting and removing multiclass bias in word embeddings. arXiv preprint arXiv:1904.04047.
+    is to criminal as caucasian is to police: Detecting and removing
+    multiclass bias in word embeddings. arXiv preprint arXiv:1904.04047.
 8. McGrath, R. E., & Meyer, G. J. (2006).
-When effect sizes disagree: the case of r and d.
+When effect sizes disagree:
+    the case of r and d.
 Psychological methods, 11(4), 386.
 9. Rosenthal, R. (1991), Meta-Analytic Procedures for Social Research.
     Newbury Park: Sage
 10. Sweeney, C., & Najafian, M. (2019, July).
-A transparent framework for evaluating unintended demographic bias in word embeddings.
-In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (pp. 1662-1667).
+A transparent framework
+    for evaluating unintended demographic bias in word embeddings.
+In
+    Proceedings of the 57th Annual Meeting of the Association for
+    Computational Linguistics (pp. 1662-1667).
 11. Watanabe, K. (2018).
-Newsmap: A semi-supervised approach to geographical news classification.
+Newsmap: A semi-supervised approach to
+    geographical news classification.
 Digital Journalism, 6(3), 294-309.